Last Updated on

 I could eat sushi pretty much everyday.
+We are basically regulars at our favorite sushi restaurant (Saporos) and thought it was time to make my own!
 I am so glad I rediscovered my sushi rolling mat I bought off Amazon a while ago.
 Sushi is SO easy to make at home and fun too!
 I am always thinking about new rolls to make at home and my favorite fillings are crab, shrimp, smoked salmon, tuna, cucumbers, and avocado- listed in no particular order.

 Check out this Veggie Roll I recently made with brown rice, you can find the video on my Insta HERE!

 I have experimented between white rice, brown rice and quinoa for the ‘starch’ part.
 White rice is still my favorite when making homemade sushi.
 The brown rice in this recipe is great for a healthy alternative and for an extra fiber boost.
 The flavor in your rice makes a huge difference..it’s important to add vinegar when flavoring the rice.
 If you are in a hurry and don’t have time to use the sushi rolling mat, simply cut the seaweed sheet in half and make a hand-roll!
 Another lesson I learned was make sure your knife is sharp when cutting your rolls.
 This will help tremendously so you can be sure to get perfect looking pieces .

 - Make sure your knife is extremely sharp when cutting your sushi roll

 - Season your rice well- it will make ALL of the difference

 - Don’t add too many ingredients inside your roll, otherwise it will be too big to roll and cut

 - Make sure to wet your hands when pressing the rice on the seaweed to prevent stickiness!